Solar eclipse of March 29, 2006: Observations

 People around the world gathered in areas where the eclipse was visible to view the event.
 The Manchester Astronomical Society, the Malaysian Space Agency, the Astronomical Society of the Pacific, as well as dozens of tour groups met at the Apollo temple and the theater in Side, Turkey.
 The San Francisco Exploratorium featured a live webcast from the site, where thousands of observers were seated in the ancient, Roman-style theater.

 Almost all actively visited areas in the path of totality had perfect weather.
 Many observers reported an unusually beautiful eclipse, with many or all effects visible, and a very nice corona, despite the proximity to the solar minimum.
-The partial phase of the eclipse was also visible from the International Space Station, where the astronauts on board took spectacular pictures of the moon's shadow on Earth's surface.
+The partial phase of the eclipse was also visible from the International Space Station, where the astronauts on board took spectacular pictures of the Moon's shadow on Earth's surface.
 It initially appeared as though an orbit correction set for the middle of March would bring the ISS into the path of totality, but this correction was postponed.

+The Paris Observatory sent a team of students and coordinators to Savalou, Benin.
+The team took clear images of the corona.
+A team of Williams College, Massachusetts did many experiments and took images of the corona on the Greek island of Kastellórizo with 3 minutes of totality, which is close to the coast of Turkey and the only place in the European Union covered by the path of totality.
+The Solar and Heliospheric Observatory also made auxiliary observations to compare images taken from space and from the ground.
+Another research simulated the changing colours of the sky in the path of totality with a three-dimensional model while considering multiple scattering.
+Monte Carlo method was used in the experiment to predict the colour and brightness of the sky.
+In addition, the direct irradiation of the corona was also studied.
+The goal was to plan and optimise studies on incoming solar irradiance.
+Russian scientists studied on coronal polarization in the Baksan River Gorge surrounded by snow mountains in the North Caucasus.
+The location has an altitude of 1,800 metres and is 25 kilometres from Mount Elbrus, the highest peak in Russia and also Europe.